AlbertAntony20/Cognifyz-Technology-Intern/README.md

 data/ - Folder containing the dataset files

-notebooks/ - Jupyter notebooks with data analysis and visualizations

 scripts/ - Python scripts used for data preprocessing or analysis (if any)

 README.md - Project documentation